MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/Set-StrictMode.md

 turns it on and off.
 When strict mode is on, PowerShell generates a terminating error when the content of an expression, script, or script block violates basic best-practice coding rules.

-Use the **Version** parameter to determine which coding rules are enforced.
+Use the **Version** parameter to determine the coding rules to enforce.

 `Set-PSDebug -Strict` cmdlet turns on strict mode for the global scope. `Set-StrictMode` affects only the current scope and its child scopes.
-Therefore, you can use it in a script or function to override the setting inherited from the global scope.
+Then, you can use it in a script or function to override the setting inherited from the global scope.

 When `Set-StrictMode` is off, PowerShell has the following behaviors: